Top Best Homemade Dog Food Recipes

 This will vary from dog to dog, but a basic rule of thumb is that for every 10 pounds your dog weighs, 1 cup of prepared homemade dog food should be provided.

-That implies two meals a day, each including four cups of food for our 80-pound Hooch.
-It’s worth noting that dogs with renal difficulties generally feel better if they’re eaten multiple little meals throughout the day rather than just one or two large meals.
+It’s worth noting that dogs with renal difficulties generally feel better if they eat multiple small meals rather than just one or two large meals.

 Do Dogs Live Longer on Homemade Food?